auth0/docs/articles/connections/social/google.md

 ## 2. Enable the Admin SDK Service

-If you are planning to connect to Google Apps enterprise domains, you will need to enable the **Admin SDK** service.
+If you are planning to connect to G Suite enterprise domains, you will need to enable the **Admin SDK** service.

 1. Navigate to the **Library** page of the API Manager.